TimTree/games-by-tim/content/pages/wheel-of-fortune-for-powerpoint-faq.md

 ---
 Over the years, I've received many questions about [Wheel of Fortune for PowerPoint](/wheel-of-fortune-for-powerpoint/).
 Here are the most common questions.

-_Last updated November 29, 2023_
+_Last updated December 7, 2023_

 ---
 **Important notice**: Wheel of Fortune for PowerPoint will no longer receive new features.
 Future updates (if any) will be for bug fixes only.
-For more information, [read the version 6.4 blog post.](/blog/wheel-of-fortune-for-powerpoint-v6.4-refinements-fixes-and-the-future/)
+For more information, [read the blog post.](/blog/wheel-of-fortune-for-powerpoint-v6.4-refinements-fixes-and-the-future/#thefuture)

 ---

-### My puzzles will not save.
-How can I fix this?
+<h3 id="puzzlewontsave">My puzzles will not save.
+How can I fix this?</h3>

-Update PowerPoint.
 This is a bug that happens on PowerPoint for Mac versions 16.79 and 16.79.1 running on Intel Macs.

+* **If you downloaded PowerPoint through Microsoft's website**, update PowerPoint for Mac to version 16.79.2 or newer.
+  * To update, select Help from the menu bar -> Check for Updates.
+This should open Microsoft AutoUpdate.
+You can also download and install the PowerPoint update package from [Microsoft's website](https://learn.microsoft.com/en-us/officeupdates/update-history-office-for-mac#release-history-for-office-for-mac).
+  * To verify your version of PowerPoint, select Microsoft PowerPoint from the menu bar -> About PowerPoint.
+* **If you downloaded PowerPoint through the Mac App Store**, you will need to wait (as of this writing).
+  * Unfortunately, Microsoft has not released version 16.79.2 on the Mac App Store, and it is possible they will skip over to the next version.
+Microsoft historically releases Office updates the 2nd Tuesday of the month, so there *should* be an update available by December 12, 2023.

-If you updated PowerPoint and still experience this issue, please contact me with your version of PowerPoint and steps to reproduce.
+If you still experience this issue after updating PowerPoint, use PowerPoint on an Apple Silicon Mac, or use PowerPoint for Windows, please [contact me](/contact) with your version of PowerPoint and steps to reproduce.

 ### What are macros, and why do I need to enable them?